 While Alamo Square has many architecturally distinctive homes, the modernist will probably need to look elsewhere in the district for mid-century or contemporary style.
 The Western Addition, Hayes Valley, and Anza Vista all provide some interesting modern residential architecture.
 Anza Vista, for example, is a quiet neighborhood with a modern aesthetic.
-Built during the 1930s and '40s, Anza Vista has little traffic, no overhead wiring, and architecture that is distinguished by its functionality and lack of ornamentation in the Bauhaus tradition.
+Built during the 1930's and '40s, Anza Vista has little traffic, no overhead wiring, and architecture that is distinguished by its functionality and lack of ornamentation in the Bauhaus tradition.

 Perhaps one of the more significant mid-century modern residential developments in the area are the condominiums built by real estate developer Joseph Eichler in the Western Addition.
-The complex consists of one 18 story high-rise building and six low-rise apartments.
+The complex consists of one 18-story high-rise building and six low-rise apartments.
 Located at 66 Cleary, the high-rise is a full-service condominium designed by the architectural firm Jones + Emmons.
-Nearby, at the intersection of Laguna and Ellis Street are the six low-rise apartment buildings designed by long-time Eichler associate Claude Oakland.
+Nearby, at the intersection of Laguna and Ellis Street, are the six low-rise apartment buildings designed by long-time Eichler associate Claude Oakland.
 Each of the buildings houses 12 condo units and includes covered parking and beautifully landscaped grounds.
 Several homes designed by Joseph Esherick & Associates can also be found in the Western Addition.

-Since the demolition of the Central Freeway, real estate in the Hayes Valley has diversified, and with the growth the Hayes Valley has become a hip, happening place to live.
+Since the demolition of the Central Freeway, real estate in the Hayes Valley has diversified, and with this growth the Hayes Valley has become a hip, happening place to live.
 Well-known architects including Loring Sagan, Daniel Piechota, and Stanley Saitowitz are putting their mark on the area, creating trendy lofts, contemporary condos, and fashionable townhomes for the connoisseur of modern architecture.
 District 6 is, indeed, a place of possibility for house-hunters looking for a modern or contemporary home in San Francisco.